szulfiqar/AlgliaWithKenticoPOC-NodeJS/README.md

 # Algolia POC

-Please see the README files for following in order to run the test
+Please see the README files for following in order to run the

-1. Server
+**Server**

-Use command to build and run the API: npm run build:start
+Use command to build and run the API: **npm run build:start**